helior/onAir/README.md

 ## OnAir!
-A podcaster platform made with ♥.
+A podcasting platform made with ♥.